notkuroneko/DES/README.md

   + Bitwise XOR the 32-bit stream with the left half of the original stream.
   + Create a new 64-bit stream that concatenates the right half of the original stream and the 32-bit stream obtained from the last step. <br/><br/>
-Step 3: <br/> Swap the left half and the right half of the final 64-bit stream and create the 64-bit cyphertext stream from the following permutation table:
+Step 3: <br/> Swap the left half and the right half of the final 64-bit stream and create the 64-bit cyphertext stream from the following permutation table (Straight-P Box):
 <pre>
             40     8   48    16    56   24    64   32
             39     7   47    15    55   23    63   31